Breakfast Quesadillas

 cheese dripping down from a stack of quesadillas

 I make these fresh most mornings, but when I know the week is going to be packed, I prep a batch on Sunday.
-These egg quesadillas freeze and reheat better than most breakfast foods I have tried.
+These freeze and reheat better than most breakfast foods I have tried.

 To reheat: